ReVanced/revanced-manager/CONTRIBUTING.md

 # 👋 Contribution guidelines

-This document describes how to contribute to ReVanced Manager.
+Welcome to contribution guidelines, this document contains everything you'll need to contribute to ReVanced Manager.

 ## 📖 Resources to help you get started